SUMMER ACADEMY SESSION II

 Susan Palmer Bio: Susan Palmer holds an MFA in theatre directing from Middlesex University in London.
 She has been teaching acting, directing and improvisation for the past 15 years.
 Susan has taught at The Flynn Center for the Performing Arts, Burlington College, UVM and Essex High School as well as other area high schools.
 She recently earned her K-12 theatre arts teaching certification.
 Susan has also worked as an actor and director locally and abroad.

-Description: American Business is a unique, 15-day summer program designed to introduce high school students to business as a possible career.
+Description: American Business is a unique, 13-day summer program from Sunday July 13 – Friday July 25, 2014 which is designed to introduce high school students to business as a possible career.
 In a team-based simulation, students learn about the business world by running their own company as they solve daily business challenges together.

 Whether as an entrepreneur with the excitement of dreaming up a new product or service, or as a manager at Ben & Jerry?s or Apple Computer, it takes a range of skills and talents to successfully run a business.
 In this course, students will learn about the business world and then examine their own interests and talents.